chriskirknielsen/dotcom-2024/src/content/posts/2024/2024-09-01-my-under-engineered-way-to-avoid-a-flash-of-inaccurate-color-theme/index.md

 I leave it up to you to add some JavaScript to set the theme after clicking a button ([see Lea’s implementation](https://codepen.io/learosema/pen/zYmvQJV) or [Max’s article](https://mxb.dev/blog/color-theme-switcher/) which also happens to use this approach — if somebody talented like Max does this, you know it’s a good call).
 You could use cookies instead of `localStorage` but the latter has a nice browser API to get the value I want without any regular expressions or `.split()` sequences.

 I use this idea on my own site right here: it is a little more involved since it’s interwoven with the theme picker, but it’s the same principle.
 Under-engineering the theme “hook” means this is **super portable**, and that gives me more time to [over-engineer my CSS](https://www.youtube.com/watch?v=k_3pRxdv-cI).
-No edge-function vendor lock-in, no pre-request header manipulation or whatever: I’m not smart enough to pretend to know how it works… if you want to do it that way, though, that's neat!
+No edge-function vendor lock-in, no pre-request header manipulation or whatever: I’m not smart enough to pretend to know how it works… if you want to do it that way, though, that’s neat!

 But this right here? **Now that’s a nice FART-stopper.** 💨

-**PS:** This is in no way a “I've found a new way to do things!
-I am very smart!” kind of article; however I've been using this for some years and I haven't found anything better.
-I guess it's a good reminder that you don't need a ton of JavaScript, maybe?
+**PS:** This is in no way a “I’ve found a new way to do things!
+I am very smart!” kind of article; however I’ve been using this for some years and I haven't found anything better.
+I guess it’s a good reminder that you don’t need a ton of JavaScript, maybe?